wadoodt/darker-patterns-research/docs/SIGNUP_STRIPE_FLOW.md

 1. User visits `/landing.html` → clicks “See Pricing” → `/pricing.html`
 2. User clicks “Sign Up” on Pro plan → `/signup.html?plan=pro`
 3. User fills out form, plan is pre-selected → submits
-4. Backend creates user, returns Stripe URL → frontend redirects to Stripe
+4. Backend creates user, returns Stripe URL (mocked for now) → frontend POSTs to `/api/payments` and redirects to `/success`
-5. User completes Stripe onboarding → Stripe redirects to `/success.html`
-6. User sees success message → clicks to `/login.html`
+5. **Success page:** Shows a 10-second countdown and button to dashboard, then auto-redirects
-7. User logs in → dashboard checks status
+6. User lands on dashboard
-8. If status is `active`, user can use the app; otherwise, show warning
+7. If status is `active`, user can use the app; otherwise, show warning

 ---